 Bitcoin's energy criticism will probably never completely go away because Bitcoin is extremly transparent by default and this is mixed with so called "experts" that just dis-like Bitcoin and the general public that typically does poor research.
-All the network information is just so easily accessible for anyone to interpret (or misinterpret).
+All the network information is easily accessible for anyone to interpret (or misinterpret).
 Every network statistic under the sun is tracked and recorded on various websites.
 No games are played on Bitcoin, all statistics are trackable 24/7.
-No stat can be swept under the rug, but there is such a thing as a poor interpretation.
+No network stat can be swept under the rug but there is such a thing as a poor interpretation.
 Unfortunately, the majority of people don't do much or any research on various claims, let alone the broader topic and many people know "just enough" about a topic to be dangerous to themselves and others.

 Using Energy is not the problem

 Energy is meant to be used or else it is wasted.
 Energy usage is not the issue.
-There is an unlimited amount of energy available to this planet in the form of: solar, hydro and wind.
+There is an unlimited amount of energy available to this planet in the form of: solar, hydro, wind and geothermal.

 If energy usage was the issue, then there are many more less important things consuming more energy, very high amounts or are much more harmful when compared to Bitcoin.
 You may of heard of these: video gaming, christmas lights, not used but turned on devices in homes, gold mining, etc.